kinvolk/python-opentelemetry-walkthrough/README.rst

 learn more, check out http://opentelemetry.io, and try the walkthrough below!

 **Note that there are two git branches of note here.**

-#. ``git checkout master`` illustrates a trivial multi-service app with cross-service tracing via OpenTracing
+#.
+First, ``git checkout master`` illustrates a trivial multi-service app with cross-service tracing via OpenTracing
-#. ``git checkout no-tracing`` removes the tracing instrumentation, allowing the reader to add it in themselves
+#.
+Second, ``git checkout no-tracing`` removes the tracing instrumentation, allowing the reader to add it in themselves

 Step 0: Setup MicroDonuts
 =========================